Restore monthly clean-up exercise – Tema Traders appeals to TMA

 The traders were of the view that since the market was choked and packed with people who were not observing the COVID-19 protocols, there was the need for the clean-up exercise to help improve on sanitation conditions.

-Out of the five, four places were water closets, while one was traditional dugout toilet, where the fee charged was 0.80 pesewas.
+Out of the five, four places were water closet, while one was traditional dugout toilet, where the fee charged was 0.80 pesewas.

 For the water closet, the charges ranged from GHC1.00 to GHC1.50 when the tap was flowing, but whenever there was water shortage, prices shots up from GHC1.00 to GHC1.50 and GHC1.50 to GHC2.00 depending on the environment.